pieisnotpi/Art-Fight/README.md

 * The kind've thing only a flabbergasted dolphin would invent
 * A drunk horse fighting a stoned piece of toast
 * A frankly far too ecstatic child
-* A handsome dolphin fighting a tiny mattress
+* If all children were replaced by sharks
-* An angsty TV show hosted by a dolphin
+* A pirate ship made solely out of lawn chairs and couches

-And many, many more (1,219,477 more, to be exact)
+And many, many more (25,950 more, to be exact)